-LITTLE CREEK, Va. — While most of the attention on the ’s Pacific pivot has been focused on the re-establishment and sustainment of the U.S. Navy’s stalwart blue-water fleet, the service is also seeking to anchor its forward presence with the development of sea sprinters that can race from point to point with people and supplies of all types.
+LITTLE CREEK, Va. — While most of the attention on the Pentagon’s Pacific pivot has been focused on the re-establishment and sustainment of the U.S. Navy’s stalwart blue-water fleet, the service is also seeking to anchor its forward presence with the development of sea sprinters that can race from point to point with people and supplies of all types.

 The way the Navy brass sees it, ships like the Joint High-Speed Vessel (JHSV) and Littoral Combat Ship (LCS) will allow the U.S. to expand and solidify its footprint without investing and risking too much national collateral.